tito-arch/BABC-2/content/posts/microsoft-climpchamp-review-and-features-the-last-one-is-the-best.md

 author = "P.Gitau"
 categories = "App Updates"
 date = 2023-02-09T12:38:27Z
-description = "Climpchamp was Acquired by Microsoft on 8th sep,2021 on windows 11 22h2 version update checkout the full article here" tags = ["Video Editing", "Climpchamp"] title = "Microsoft ClimpChamp Review and Features(the last one is the best)" [cover]
+description = "Climpchamp was Acquired by Microsoft on 8th sep,2021 on windows 11 22h2 version "
+tags = ["Video Editing", "Climpchamp"] title = "Microsoft ClimpChamp Review and Features(the last one is the best)" [cover]